Air attacks: Gazan rockets and Israeli airstrikes

 and Israeli airstrike weaponry

-Like the death toll, the firepower on the two sides of this conflict is vastly uneven.
 Here, we'll examine some of the weaponry used by each side.
 First we will look at Palestinian weapons and below that Israeli weapons.

-Palestinian weaponry
+Palestinian Weaponry

 Palestine has no aircraft of any kind, therefore its "airstrikes" actually consist of various types of land-based weapons.